Lythos0/repo-report/README.md

 - You can set your token as an environment variable in your terminal:
 - run `export GH_TOKEN=<your_personal_access_token>`

-OR add it to a .env file in the project root:
+OR you can add it to a .env file in the project root:
 - run `GH_TOKEN=your_personal_access_token`